My second day in Yellowstone came with hot springs, the first sign of the active volcanism in the park.

 I had a relatively good day today.
 Granted, that was assisted by the trail being relatively flat, but I’ll take what I can get.

 Fuck-It and Velveeta arrived at the campsite about ten minutes after I did, all of us relatively quickly getting our tents up and started cooking dinner.
-We also discussed the Big Sky alternates; Fuck-It put together a route that, at a glance, seems like it’ll be the shortest possible route, though it’ll skip going through Big Sky (which is fine, since the town is reportedly very expensive), and also the roadwalk through West Yellowstone, MT, that I’d planned for.
+We also discussed the Big Sky alternates; Fuck-It put together a route that, at a glance, seems like it’ll be the shortest possible route, though it’ll skip going through the town of Big Sky (which is fine, since it’s reportedly very expensive), and also the roadwalk through West Yellowstone, MT, that I’d planned for.

 Thunder rolled in shortly before 8, and about half an hour later, rain and hail started.
 The hail didn’t last for long, but light rain continued for a few hours.
 My tent dripped on me a bit, but I think it’s condensation dripping off the ceiling, rather than a leak.